 Ever since Bitcoin was unveiled in 2008, many Altcoins have been introduced.
 As of February 2018, there are approximately over 1,400 cryptocurrencies, and the number is growing with Bitcoin being the most popular and successful one.
-So far, Bitcoin controls a fair share of the total market at $170 billion out of the possible $750 billion for all the cryptocurrencies.
+So far, Bitcoin controls a fair share of the total market at $170 billion out of the possible $750 billion for all the Crypto-economics.

 Notably, a significant number of banks have begun to explore the adoption of cryptos and the underlying Blockchain technology for both retail and large scale payments.
 Recently, the Bank of Canada and Monetary Authority of Singapore started to explore the use of Blockchain for interbank transfer of payments.